 Q: What happened to the Optima credit card from American Express?
 I went to their website and can’t find it anywhere!

-For Q4 2013, here are some caveats you need to know about the Optima if you’ve received a solicitation for it:
+No here are some caveats you need to know about the Optima if you’ve received a solicitation for it:

 - The Optima Oasis is different: Still available, this program is for those who have burned bridges with AmEx in the past and are looking to make things right.
-After paying off an old debt in full, many ex-cardmembers would be invited to apply for the AmEx Optima Oasis card, which would have a credit limit up to half the amount of the charged-off balance.
+After paying off an old debt in full, certain ex-cardmembers would be invited to apply for the AmEx Optima Oasis card, which would have a credit limit up to half the amount of the charged-off balance.
 This program is a very targeted offer and not available to everyone.
 To the best of my knowledge, AmEx’s partner collection agencies (such as First Source Advantage and NCO) are the ones who are responsible for offering the Oasis program.

-- Very few Optima accounts exist as of 2013: As mentioned the normal Optima card application was closed off in 2009 and since that time, many existing cardmembers have been converted to other AmEx cards.
+- Very few Optima accounts exist today: As mentioned the normal Optima card application was closed off in 2009 and since that time, many existing cardmembers have been converted to other AmEx cards.
 Long story short, the normal version of this credit card (not talking about the Oasis) is extinct and its probably only a matter of time before all accounts are switched to other American Express cards.

-Some good current options with Membership Rewards:
+Some other good current options with Membership Rewards:

 Gold Card: A lot of benefits for a reasonable annual fee.